China ramps up vaccinations, but uneven rollout leaves borders closed

 Some countries such as Britain and Chile are battling a surge in new cases even as they have among the highest vaccination rates in the world, a cautionary tale for China.

-Chile, which used a vaccine developed by China's Sinovac (SVA.O) as its major vaccination tool, said on Monday it would extend a COVID-19 emergency through September, as cases have soured to some of their highest levels since the pandemic began. read more
+Chile, which used a vaccine developed by China’s Sinovac as its major vaccination tool, said on Monday it would extend a COVID-19 emergency through September, as cases have soured to some of their highest levels since the pandemic began.

+Reporting by Roxanne Liu and Ryan Woo; Editing by Miyoung Kim and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.